-- a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the likely release of hazardous materials into the environment? - c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working the project area?
-(Refer to Section 7.0 Effects Found Not To Be Significant)
+- a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials. - b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the likely release of hazardous materials into the environment.

-- f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?
-(Refer to Section 7.0 Effects Found Not To Be Significant) - g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
+- c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school. - d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, create a significant hazard to the public or the environment. - e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, result in a safety hazard for people residing or working the project area.
+(Refer to Section 7.0, Effects Found Not to Be Significant.) - f) For a project within the vicinity of a private airstrip, result in a safety hazard for people residing or working in the project area.
+(Refer to Section 7.0, Effects Found Not to Be Significant.) - g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands.